Photon vortex generation in quantum level by high-order harmonic synchrotron radiations from spiral moving electrons in magnetic fields: Calculation and Result

 In the present study, we consider a uniform dipole magnetic field along $z$-direction, $\vB = (0, 0, B)$, and that an electron trajectory draws a circle in a plane perpendicular to the z-direction under this magnetic field (see Fig.~\ref{Coordinate}).
-A moving electron in a magnetic field loses its energy through a transition associated with a photon emission, where its initial and final states are the eigen-states in Landau quantization.
 We use the natural unit $\hbar = c =1$.
 The electron wave-function $\psi (\zr) $ in this system is obtained from the following Dirac equation:

 where $\valpha$ and $\beta$ are the Dirac matrices, $\vA$ is an electro-magnetic vector potential, $E$ is the electron energy, $e$ is the elementary charge, and $m_e$ is the electron mass.
 We choose the symmetry gauge with the vector potential being $\vA = (-y, x, 0 )B/2$.
-As a solution of this Dirac equation, we can obtain the electron wave-function with Laguerre function as an eigen-state of the $z$-component of the total angular momentum (zTAM), $J$, and the $z$-component of the momentum, $p_z$.
-The electron energy in a Landau level is given by
+We make the scale transformation for $x$ and $y$ coordinates as $X (Y) = (\sqrt{eB/2}) x (y) $ , and define the operators as